noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 #### vars, vars and vars (sans config, secrets)

 - .env: env file available for use in the compose file
-- env_file: addds/unsets vars available for use in the container
+- env_file: adds/unsets vars available for use in the container
-  - if relative, its to the compose.fil parent dir
+  - if relative, its to the compose file parent dir
   - all values are raw strings and not interpolated by docker (so quotes are included)
 - environment: override values set in an .env/env_file
   - bool values must be quoted so their not interpolated by the yaml parser